WarriorRocker/angular-xo-material/README.md

 The easiest method as it makes use of your previously configured server to access your WordPress as normally through `http://angularxo.local`.
 This can be accomplished using one of the following commands:

 - `npm run build` or `ng build --deploy-url /wp-content/themes/angular-xo-material/dist/`
   - Run a build to the dist folder at `/wp-content/themes/angular-xo-material/dist/`.
 This is important as unlike a typical Angular App where the files in the `/dist/` folder are deployed to the root of the server these files are actually nested within the theme folder in WordPress.
-The Angular App will be in debug mode which may emit more verbose information on the console, additional resource map files, and will not be minified.
+  - The Angular App will be in debug mode which may emit more verbose information on the console, additional resource map files, and assets and application files will not be minified.

 - `npm run deploy` or `ng build --prod --deploy-url /wp-content/themes/angular-xo-material/dist/`
   - The same as `npm run deploy` except assets and application code are minified with the Angular App configured for production.
 - `npm run watch` or `ng build --watch --deploy-url /wp-content/themes/angular-xo-material/dist/`

   - The same as `npm run deploy` except once the initial compilation is complete the script will be placed into a watch mode for file changes that may trigger recompliation.
 A refresh of the page is required to see the updated changes.

+#### Building with ng serve

+Running with `ng serve` we need a way to reference our local `angularxo.local` server from within the live server typically running at `localhost:4200`.
+This is made possible by adding an additional build configuration invoked by running the below command:

+- `npm run serve` or `ng serve --configuration local`
+  - Run `ng serve` and include the App Config specified in `/app/src/environments/environment.local.ts` within the theme folder.

+If you run the local WordPress server from a host other than `angularxo.local` it is required that this be updated in the local environment file at `/app/src/environments/environment.local.ts` within the theme folder.

+This is necessary as Xo within WordPress will not have the opportunity to parse the index file and add this configuration dynamically using the Live Redirect Mode.
+Additionally it is possible to specify this configuration manually for the production environment file and use the faster Offline Redirect Mode.